 The Uncanny Valley of Unconsciousness

 Synthetic dreams are technically indistinguishable from organic ones in every measurable component — visual fidelity, emotional range, narrative coherence.
 But the gestalt, the overall quality of being genuinely unconscious, cannot be replicated.
-The customers know.
-They can't articulate it.
-They just stop coming back.
-Designed surprise is an oxymoron.
+Every element of a Somnolence dream was designed to feel spontaneous.
+Nothing was.
+Designed surprise is an oxymoron, and the nervous system knows it before the conscious mind catches up.

 Corporate Wellness as Gateway

 Relief's legitimate product introduces 800,000 customers a month to the category of dreaming.
 It teaches them what dreaming almost feels like.
 Then 73% of them go find out what it actually feels like from the Dream Exchange.
-Relief is the demonstration model.
-The black market is the purchase.
+Three product iterations later, the dropout rate hasn't changed.
+The gap isn't quality.
+The gap is something the analysts don't have a metric for.

 The Warmth Tax in Practice